Scenic Drives at New River Gorge

 New River Gorge Scenic Drive

-Encircling the heart of New River Gorge National Park and Preserve, the scenic drive is an estimated three-hour trip.
+Encircling the heart of New River Gorge National Park and Preserve, the drive is an estimated three-hour trip.
 The 83-mile route includes interstates, divided highways, and two-lane roads.
-The scenic drive is an opportunity to experience the park—its gorge and its river.
+Although much of this drive is outside of the park, it provides an opportunity to experience the park—its gorge and its river.
 Along the way are broad vistas as well as small glimpses of both the past and the present.
 Two park visitor centers, Canyon Rim and Sandstone, supplement the tour with interpretation of the natural and historic resources of the park.

 Map of New River Gorge NPP. with the scenic drive highlighted in dark blue and a connector route highlighted in green, bisecting the park.